-A truly remarkable and rare Neoclassical mahogany, mahogany veneered four-drawer chest or bureau with a central inlaid shaded urn.
-This central inlay is shaded by using what is called the “hot-sand” technique, which, according to research kept by advanced scholars of English and American Furniture and Decorative Arts of both Great Britain, Europe and the newly formed Republic of “The United States of America”, requires a very talented cabinet-maker who is inordinately patient.
-This bureau dates about 1795-1810
+A fine George III mahogany, mahogany veneered six-drawer chest or bureau with a central inlaid shaded urn.
+This central inlay is shaded by using what is called the “hot-sand” technique, which, according to research kept by scholars of English and American furniture and decorative arts of both Great Britain, Europe and the newly formed Republic of “The United States of America”, requires a very talented cabinet-maker who is inordinately patient.
+This bureau dates about 1795-1800

 (For a larger image, simply click on any photograph)

 This extraordinary and strikingly handsome bureau or bow-front mahogany chest of drawers exudes a vibrant color, has an excellent stance, and exceptional “patina” of age.
 Also, the chest exhibits details, both in form and design, that is often and liberally associated with both the well-known cabinet-makers, Thomas Sheraton, and George Hepplewhite.
 The years 1785 through 1820 are now referred to as the Neoclassical era, in both The United States of America, Great Britain, and most of Europe.